Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 Table of Contents

 Ethiopia, with so many peculiar features, has a fantastic calendar.
 Many other countries worldwide have and follow their calendars, different from the commonly used Western Gregorian calendar.
-But, the Ethiopian calendar still has distinctive features that distinguish it from others.
+But, the Ethiopian calendar still has unique features that distinguish it from others.

 Current Time In Addis Ababa, Ethiopia